Yeniseian languages: Classification

 It has been suggested that the Xiongnu and Hunnic languages were Southern Yeniseian.

 Only two languages of this family survived into the 20th century: Ket (also known as Imbat Ket), with around 150 speakers, and Yugh (also known as Sym Ket), now extinct.
 The other known members of this family—Arin, Assan, Pumpokol, and Kott—have been extinct for over 150 years.
 Other groups—the Baikot, Yarin (Buklin), Yastin, Ashkyshtym (Bachat Teleuts), and Koibalkyshtym—are identifiable as Yeniseic speaking from tsarist fur-tax records compiled during the 17th century, but nothing remains of their languages except a few proper names.

 Distribution

 Ket, the only extant Yeniseian language, is the northernmost known.
 Historical sources record a contemporaneous northern expansion of the Ket along the Yenisei during the Russian conquest of Siberia.
 Today, it is mainly spoken in Turukhansky District of Krasnoyarsk Krai in far northern Siberia, in villages such as Kellog and Sulomay.
 Yugh, which only recently faced extinction, was spoken from Yeniseysk to Vorogovo, Yartsevo, and the upper Ket River.

 The early modern distributions of Arin, Pumpokol, Kott, and Assan can be reconstructed.
 The Arin were north of Krasnoyarsk, whereas the more distantly related Pumpokol was spoken to the north and west of it, along the upper Ket.
 Kott and Assan, another pair of closely related languages, occupied the area south of Krasnoyarsk, and east to the Kan River.
 From toponyms it can be seen that Yeniseian populations probably lived in Buryatia, Zabaykalsky, and northern Mongolia.
 As an example, the toponym ši can be found in Zabaykalsky Krai, which is probably related to the Proto-Yeniseian word *sēs 'river' and likely derives from an undocumented Yeniseian language.
 Some toponyms that appear Yeniseian extend as far as Heilongjiang.

-Václav Blažek argues, based on hydronymic data, that Yeniseians were once spread out even farther into the west.
+Václav Blažek argues, based on hydronymic data, that Yeniseians were once spread out as far as the west of the Ob and Irtysh river basins.
 He compares, for example, the word šet, found in more westerly river names, to Proto-Yeniseian *sēs 'river'.